Yeusepe/YUCPCreatorAssistant/docs/review-playbook.md

 The work is ready when:

 1. the original bug is reproduced by tests and then fixed
-2. adjacent bug-class regressions are covered
+2. adjacent bug-class regressions are coveredF
 3. remediation or migration is safe
 4. at least one fresh review pass finds no material issues
 5. repo-level validation is green, or remaining failures are clearly unrelated and documented